 This practice is registered with and regulated by the Care Quality Commission for the following activities:

-For completeness, we also have some core practice aims and values that we publicly promote to patients and these are as follows:
+We have core practice aims and values that we publicly promote to patients and these are as follows:

 As a practice, we will: